Light Dark Matter Search with 7.8 Tonne-Year of Ionization-Only Data in XENONnT

 The agreement between the background model and science data is shown in two ROIs.
 The enlarged ROI shown in Fig. \ref{fig:background_origin} excludes the cathode and DE BDT selections to preserve the features of each background, and is used for background model development.
 The science ROI shown in Fig. \ref{fig:science_data} and reported in Table~\ref{tab:table1}, where all selections are applied utilizing the full background rejection power, was blinded and is now used for the DM search.

 \itsec{Background modeling}The background model includes cathode, DE, AE, and \beight~\cevns components.
-For instrumental backgrounds (cathode, DE, AE), the modeling strategy is developed and validated with $^{220}$Rn \cite{Jorg:2023nvl} and $^{222}$Rn \cite{XENON:2025zff} calibration data in both the enlarged ROI and the science ROI for each SR. These calibrations were previously used to model the ER response for the S1–S2 analysis \cite{XENON:2025vwd}.
+For instrumental backgrounds (cathode, DE, AE), the modeling strategy is developed and validated with $^{220}$Rn \cite{Jorg:2023nvl} and $^{222}$Rn \cite{XENON:2025zff,Jorg:2022tli} calibration data in both the enlarged ROI and the science ROI for each SR. These calibrations were previously used to model the ER response for the S1–S2 analysis \cite{XENON:2025vwd}.
 In the S2-only ROI they contribute negligible ER events, while their increased $\beta$ and $\gamma$ activities at higher energy enhance instrumental backgrounds by increasing large-S2-induced DE rates, raising SE pile-up that generates AE, and accumulation of lead isotopes on the cathode electrode.
 Agreement between the background model and the calibration data is observed in reconstructed features \cite{straxen} such as cS2, S2 waveform observables, the CNF score, and event position, validating the model prior to unblinding.
+The background validation is further detailed in the End Matter.

 For each SR, we build the model in the enlarged ROI in the blinded science data by scaling the normalized shape so that its integral matches the number of events in a background-dominated region (sideband) outside the science ROI.
 Residual contamination from other backgrounds in the sideband is subtracted.
 The model in the science ROI can be obtained by applying all data selections.
 A summary of the background components in the science ROI is provided in Table~\ref{tab:table1}.